 Besides making our own herbal remedies, we can buy herbal supplements over the counter.
 It’s important to remember that some herbal products can have adverse effects if taken with other medicines.
 However, these supplements may not always have warnings in their labels.

-Before you use herbal supplements, be sure to talk to health practitioner, be it a clinical herbalist, naturopath or doctor.
+Before you use herbal supplements, be sure to talk to a health practitioner, be it a clinical herbalist, naturopath or doctor.
 Herbs have plenty of health benefits, but they may not be right for everyone.

 Relive menopause symptoms naturally